The Web address

 This can sound

-innocent, like "Nita, you just have a selfish / mean / cowardly / spacey
+innocent, like "Nita, you have a real selfish / mean / cowardly /

-streak, don't you?"
-A sarcastic voice tone, avoiding eye
+lazy / spacey streak, don't you?"
+A sarcastic voice tone, frowning,

-contact and/or eye-rolls, and/or a scornful/disapproving face send the
+avoiding eye contact and/or an eye-rolls, and/or a disapproving face send the

 Typical preteens are self-centered, and take